 Adenomyosis is non-cancerous and to say it doesn’t have a greater influence on women’s fertility.
 Although its presence in the uterus and its uterine endometrium makes it unsuitable for becoming pregnant.
 This happens as the uterus gets damaged from within and will not have any endometrial tissue to establish implantation.
 In the case of already pregnant women, adenomyosis leads to premature labor or premature shedding of the endometrium directing to abortions.

 Although it is identified in parous women, it can be diagnosed in the late 40s and early 30s also in rare instances.
 If a woman with secondary infertility is diagnosed with adenomyosis, before any other assisted reproduction treatments, adenomyosis should be treated.
 It makes the uterus healthy.
 Thus leading to a healthy and fertile reproductive life.

 Seen in 30 percent of women with adenomyosis.
 A uterus has to be in good shape to be efficient enough for any reproductive activity.
 In some women, the uterus shape goes wrong even during the fetal stage.
 This develops difficulties at a later age when trying for pregnancy.

-The change in the uterus shape can also occur due to other reasons.
+The change in the uterus’s shape can also occur due to other reasons.
 The enlargement or distortion in the shape can be caused by the growth of uterine or endometrial fibroids and adenomyosis.
 The bleeding and pain caused by uterus enlargements need treatment first before treating the distorted shape.
-Of late there have been not so serious cases recorded because of the enlargement of the uterus.
+Of late there have been not-so-serious cases recorded because of the enlargement of the uterus.
 The uterus becomes tender and easily prone to infections.